yiyonglim/COMP2042_CW_LimYiYong/README.md

 -	Implemented 5 new stages
     -	Let user have better gaming experience

-***These whole classes are fully self-made , further details and explanation of codes are at Stage1.java, Stage2.java, Stage3.java, Stage4.java, Stage5.java accordingly***
+***These whole classes are fully self-made , further details and explanation of implemented codes are at Stage1.java, Stage2.java, Stage3.java, Stage4.java, Stage5.java accordingly***

 >**StageBackgroundImage.java (com.yiyonglim.StageBackgroundImage)**